Water quality reports

 We have a comprehensive water quality monitoring program to ensure that the water we supply is high quality and pleasant to drink.
 Every year our independent laboratory collects and tests over 7,000 samples, whilst we monitor the water supply at selected representative customer taps in 32 separate water quality zones.
 We are committed to providing you with the highest quality water.

-You can access water quality test results from across these specific zones, including descriptions of the elements tested.
+You can access financial year to date water quality test results from across these specific zones, including descriptions of the elements tested.
 All you need is a postcode or suburb and we can provide you with the results.

 Our Statement of Obligations is issued by the Government and specifies obligations and requirements for the supply of water to our customers and an annual audit is undertaken by the Essential Services Commission to ensure that we comply.